 Being the first step in addiction recovery, the detox stage of treatment will often dictate the outcome of full treatment.
 Because of this, it is highly recommended that you or a loved one seek a medical detoxification program with an experienced, licensed, and reputable team of medical personnel.

-When trying to help a loved one in their meth addiction treatment, it is important that you provide the necessary support they need.
+When trying to help a loved one in their meth addiction treatment, you must provide the necessary support they need.
 One thing you can do to help a loved one is to avoid playing the “blame game.”
 Try to steer clear of things like “Well ___ wouldn’t have happened if you would’ve just done ___” and anything that might make the patient feel attacked.

 If your friend or loved one is in an outpatient program, maybe visiting a treatment center a few times a week, there are many things you can do to help them continue their treatment.
 Letting them know how proud you are that they are putting forth so much effort can easily be the difference between recovery and relapse.